Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 Should I repair or replace my wooden door?

-Minor issues like loose hinges, sticking, or finish wear typically cost $100-$400 to repair.
+Minor issues like loose hinges, sticking, or finish wear are usually straightforward repairs.
 Major problems like rot, warping, or structural damage often justify replacement.
-If repair costs exceed 50% of replacement cost, consider a new door.
-Consult professionals for accurate assessment of your specific situation.
+A good rule of thumb: when a repair approaches the scope of a full replacement, a new door usually makes more sense.
+Consult professionals for an accurate assessment of your specific situation.

 Get Started with Your Project